Leaky Gut Protocol & A Modified Elimination Diet

 Some patients find having the leaky gut protocol 2 or 3 times a week is a good maintenance plan.
 As a minimum, you should take a good probiotic supplement 2-3 times a week or ingest fermented foods like sauerkraut or kombucha tea.

-We also work with certified nutritionists who can help guide you.
-For more information about implementing the leaky gut protocol, an elimination diet or other nutritional changes, call the office (303-343-3121) or visit our website for more information
+We also suggest working with a nutritionist, who can help guide you.
+For more information about implementing the leaky gut protocol, an elimination diet or other nutritional changes, call the office (303-343-3121) or contact a nutritionist for more information